MSc BioroboticsFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-The Biorobotics MSc shares a common core with other world-leading robotics programmes at University of Bristol and include the units “Robotics Research Technology and Methods” (20 credits) and “Robotics Systems” (ten credits).
+The Biorobotics MSc shares a common core with other world-leading robotics programmes at University of Bristol and include the units “Robotics Research Technology and Methods” (20 credits), “Robotics Systems” (20 credits), and "Introduction to Artificial Intelligence" (10 credits).

-Beyond this common core, students will specialise in biorobotics through bespoke courses, Biorobotics and Biosystems (20 credits), Bio-inspired Artificial Intelligence (ten credits) and Soft Robotics (ten credits).
+Beyond this common core, students will specialise in biorobotics through bespoke courses, Biorobotics and Biosystems (20 credits), Bio-inspired Artificial Intelligence (10 credits) and Soft Robotics (10 credits).

 Throughout the programme students will work towards group projects (20 credits) and a final dissertation (60 credits) related to Biorobotics.

 Visit our programme catalogue for full details of the structure and unit content for our MSc Biorobotics.